'Hey You F*****! Put That Back!': Norridge Homeowner Scares Off Would-Be Thieves

 On June 25, Norridge police did a robocall for residents, letting them know about the rise in car hopping thefts in the community.

 “There is a little bit of a trend still going on with this.
-We have seen an uptick in this crime and we want our residents to know, to make sure they lock their doors before they leave their vehicles,” Schober said.MORE NEWS: Chicago Hotels Have Been Deemed To Be In A 'Depression' And Desperately Need Staff Back, Experts Say
+We have seen an uptick in this crime and we want our residents to know, to make sure they lock their doors before they leave their vehicles,” Schober said.MORE NEWS: Man Caught On Camera Digging Up All Of Lakeview Woman's Rose Bushes, And Not For First Time

 CBS 2 spoke to the homeowner who didn’t want to go on camera.
 But she said it seems sometimes talking to criminals in a calm way doesn’t work but profanity can get the message across.